Schrausser/SSR/README.md

 ![figure.\label{pic11}](pic11.jpg)

+The Hubble deep field (HDF) located at a right ascension of 12h 36m 49s and a declination of +62° 12′ 58″ (see Ferguson, 1996):

 ![figure.\label{pic12}](pic12.jpg)

-Towards Hubble deep field from a distance of $r=151Mpc$ within the surrounding galaxy clusters and superclusters with relative historical positions:
+Towards the HDF from a distance of $r=151Mpc$ within the surrounding galaxy clusters and superclusters with relative historical positions:

 ![figure.\label{pic13}](pic13.jpg)